Update search

 Published: 01 November 2001

-... ionic dependence, kinetics of transport and specificity of inhibitors.
+... of their ionic dependence, kinetics of transport and specificity of inhibitors.
 Almost 90°% of l cystine transport is by a low-affinity, sodium-dependent mechanism ( K m = 473 ± 146 μM), that is mediated by the X AG -family of glutamate transporters.
 Both l glutamate (IC 50 = 9.1 ± 0.4 μM) and l cysteine...